-Here is a log with relevant legal, regulatory, law enforcement and business risk milestones in the crypto-currency race to maturity with links to trusted sources.
+Here is a log with relevant legal, regulatory, law enforcement and business risk milestones in the race of crypto-currencies to maturity with links to trusted sources.

-Interview with Megan Burton, founder and CEO of CoinX
+Interview with Alan Safahi, founder and CEO of ZipZap

 Juan: Please tell us about your background and how you got involved with Bitcoin.

 Alan: I am a serial entrepreneur with 28+ years of experience with several start-ups under my belt in technology, telecommunications and financial services.
 I was an early adopter in the evolution of prepaid cards in the 1990s, so I have been part of the problem for the longest time!
 I got involved with Bitcoin in 2010 and have since been a vocal supporter and activist of digital currencies.
 I currency sit on the Advisory Board Continue reading